nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * ...

 #### @gisonrg (Jiang Sheng)
-* Jan 19 - Received project details
+* Week 2 - Received project details and setup development environment.
-* Jan 20-22 - Setup development environment
+* Week 3 - Draw system diagrams of codebender.
+Research on related topic, such as Symfony framework.

-* Jan 20-25 - Research on Eratosthenes repo.
-Leanring Symfony framework
+#### Technology expertise in Node.js